-36.1.
-Compliance with Immigration Laws.
-Subrecipient hereby warrants that it will at all times during the term of this Agreement comply with all federal immigration laws applicable to Subrecipient's employment of its employees, and with the requirements of A.R.S. § 23-214 (A) (together the "State and Federal Immigration Laws").
-Subrecipient will further ensure that each subcontractor who performs any work for Subrecipient under this agreement likewise complies with the State and Federal Immigration Laws.
+"Subcontractor hereby warrants that it will at all times during the term of this contract comply with all federal immigration laws applicable to Subcontractor's employees, and with the requirements of A.R.S. § 23-214 (A).
+Subcontractor further agrees that County may inspect the Subcontractor's books and records to insure that Subcontractor is in compliance with these